Back in the Fall of 2020, I made the decision that I would be taking a sabbatical to test out Coast FI starting at the end of January 2021.

 In conjunction with all of this, without the obligations surrounding my 9 to 5, I’ve had the opportunity to say yes to collaborations with inspiring people on other projects which will allow me to learn tremendously.
 I’m very much excited for the months ahead as these projects unfold!

-Psst, if you’re interested to be the firsts to find out more about these upcoming projects and my coaching in general, jump on my Info Coaching mailing list by entering your email in the form below.
-This is a complementary list to my regular newsletter, with more specific info for those interested in upcoming workshops, coaching program openings and more.
+Psst, if you’re interested to be the firsts to find out more about these upcoming projects and my coaching in general, jump on my newsletter.
+I’ll share more specific info for those interested in upcoming workshops, coaching program openings and more.

 Incorporating a sense of adventure into our life